cesc1989/apuntes/Luna/Backend/Help Desk/008 - Update POC Fax and Violation Logic for TX, KS, VA 🟢.md

 > 1. **Patient Collections/Billing Operations** - Avoid sending communications on holidays
 > 2. **Invoicing Runs** - Schedule automated billing runs only on supported business days (Tue-Fri)
 > 3. **Working Date Calculations** - Determine next working day while respecting holidays

+# Problema Luego del Release

+Indy reporta que:
+> This VA pt just popped up on our list in “No violation”.
+For VA, the IV should be faxed but marked as response needed “NO” with no violation alerts.
+Also it looks like this was a PV faxed, only IVs should fax.

+Hay dos cosas:
+- For VA, the IV should be faxed but marked as response needed “NO” with no violation alerts.
+- Also it looks like this was a PV faxed, only IVs should fax.